darrenjw/blog/spark-intro/DraftPost.md

 ## Draft Post - this is NOT the definitive version

+The final version of this post is now published at: https://darrenjw.wordpress.com/2017/02/08/a-quick-introduction-to-apache-spark-for-statisticians/

 ## Introduction

 [Apache Spark](http://spark.apache.org/) is a Scala library for analysing "big data".
 It can be used for analysing huge (internet-scale) datasets distributed across large clusters of machines.
 The analysis can be anything from the computation of simple descriptive statistics associated with the datasets, through to rather sophisticated machine learning pipelines involving data pre-processing, transformation, nonlinear model fitting and regularisation parameter tuning (via methods such as cross-validation).
 A relatively impartial overview can be found in the [Apache Spark Wikipedia page](https://en.wikipedia.org/wiki/Apache_Spark).